Cycling74/rnbo.oscquery.runner/README-rpi.md

   * update password
   * set the CPU to not scale
   * reboot (easiest way to update your group security settings)

+  you should be able to copy and paste this and do it all at once
   ```shell
   ssh pi@raspberrypi.local
   sudo -s